 The emergency preparedness process depends on constant and effective methods to refresh and reinforce skills in preparation for restoration events.
-LUMA provides ongoing training on best practices regarding the NRF, NIMS and the ICS.
+The Multi-Year Training and Exercise Plan (MYTEP) is a key component of this process, as it establishes a structured and progressive training program that aligns with LUMA's emergency preparedness objectives.
+LUMA provides ongoing training on best practices regarding the NRF, NIMS and ICS.
 The LUMA EP Department maintains the ERP-related training system and coordinates ERP role-related training.
 Training, drills, and exercises are designed and conducted to develop and improve the knowledge and skills of personnel assigned to emergency response activities, and to support the safe and reasonably prompt completion of all required actions during ERP activations.

 A large percentage of LUMA employees' ERP roles and responsibilities are either the same or very similar to the duties they perform under their normal, steady-state duties.
 LUMA provides position-specific training for personnel whose response and/or restoration responsibilities differ from tasks they normally perform on a regular basis.
 Upon hiring, employees are assigned a restoration role.
 LUMA strives to ensure that its employees are properly trained on their emergency-related assignments and ready to assist if restoration protocols are put into effect.
-The Policy and Procedure for Emergency Preparedness Trainings outlines all LUMA employees required preparedness trainings.
+The Policy and Procedure for Emergency Preparedness Trainings outlines all LUMA employees required preparedness training.
+MYTEP ensures that training programs include critical topics such as ICS protocols, WebEOC operations, crisis communication, and emergency response procedures.

 In addition to skill-based training related directly to their ERP assignment, the training includes ICS protocols for Command staff and General staff in the LEOC and ROCCs.
 ERP-related training reports are maintained by the EP Department, including the type of training and training dates for each participating employee.

-Skill and role-based training include hands-on training in the associated computer-based programs utilized in their ERP assignment.
+Skills and role-based training include hands-on training in the associated computer-based programs utilized in their ERP assignment.
 Other skill-based training includes but is not limited to the emergency positions of damage assessment, debris removal, wire guard, low voltage service crew, and customer contact center staff.
+MYTEP specifies a detailed training schedule for the next 36 months, incorporating annual ICS refresher courses, cybersecurity training, WebEOC exercises, and coordination drills to maintain operational readiness.